zai1208/basalt/README.md

 ]
 ```

-## Default Keybindings
+## Default key bindings

-These keybindings can be overwritten or more can be added with user configuration.
+These key bindings can be overwritten or more can be added with user configuration.

 <kbd>q</kbd> Quit the application